Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

         - Service items channel POS Store "Name of the new store"
     - *PIM* module
         Your customer-specific PIM attribute sets have been created for the new store with a destination attribute set *Set for POS store "Name of the new store"*
     - *Omni-Channel* module
+    The following attribute sets have been created:
-        A connection *POS store "Name of new store"* has been created.
+        - A connection *POS store "Name of new store"*
+        - A variant set *Set for POS for "Name of the new store"*
+        - A variant set *Offer option set for POS store "Name of the new store"*

 ## Configure the store details